 This month’s School Health Programs campaign focuses on starting the school year with developing healthy habits for the entire year.
 The WAD includes Save the Dates fliers for Elementary and Secondary levels, announcing upcoming professional development, and the "Tips for a Healthy School Year" flier with 10 suggested ideas to start off a healthy school year including health lessons, event ideas and more.
 Read WAD

-Harvest of the Month is Kiwi
+Harvest of the Month is Apples

 View full list of Health Awareness themes for this school year.

 We are starting off another year with more schools participating in the After School Supper Program!
 This program provides students access to nutritious foods.
 Meals are prepared fresh and offer healthy proteins, whole grains, fresh fruits and vegetables, and milk.
 The program is funded through the Federal Child & Adult Care Food Program.
 Meals are prepared daily by Revolutions Foods and Student Nutrition employees.
 Read story.